 " page will hopefully offer an insight into what to expect at HCC - and as above, if you feel that we do not cater to a specific interest or need then let us know and if at all practical we shall attempt to add to the diary!

-Throughout the summer season we have the occasional "outdoor evening" - outings to relatively local attractions, in an attempt to practice our photography whilst being sociable.
+Throughout the summer season we have a number of "outdoor evenings" - outings to relatively local attractions, in an attempt to practice our photography whilst being sociable.

 Other trips outside of the 'normal diary' have included The Peak District, Wales (scenery), Wales GB Rally, The Cotswolds, Leicestershire Deer Rut as well as more localised ones for Horse Racing, Dog Racing, Severn Valley events etc.